Symplectic Homogenization: More examples and applications

 \subsection{Homogenized metric and the Thurston-Gromov norm}

-First consider the case where $H$ generates the geodesic flow of $g$, even though, since $H(q,p) = \vert p\vert ^{2}_{g}$, $H$ is not compact supported (but we shall prove that it may be extended to this setting).
-Then $H_{k}$ generates the geodesic flow of the rescaled metric by the covering map
+First consider the case where $H$ generates the geodesic flow of $g$: even though $H(q,p) = \langle g(q) p, p \rangle ^{1/2}=\vert p\vert ^{2}_{g}$ is not compactly supported, it is coercive, so we may define its homogenization according to Proposition \ref{Prop-12.4}.
+Then $T^n$ $H_{k}$ generates the geodesic flow of the rescaled metric by the covering map

 of degree $k^{n}$.